 Step 3: Transcription termination

 The end of the transcribed section is marked by a certain base sequence called the terminator.
-This contains a palindromic base sequence that reads the same in both directions, i.e., with regard to matrix DNA as well as the emerging RNA (i.e. 5’ CCATGG 3‘).
-Bases at the beginning and the end of the CG-rich palindrome can pair and spontaneously form hair pin structures.
+This contains a palindromic base sequence that reads the same in both directions, i.e., with regard to matrix DNA as well as the emerging RNA (i.e. 5′ CCATGG 3′).
+Bases at the beginning and the end of the CG-rich palindrome can pair and spontaneously form hairpin structures.
 These loosen the bond between RNA and DNA, by causing the RNA to become dissociated from the DNA template strand and from the RNA polymerase later on.

-With regard to prokaryotes, the transcription takes place in the same cellular compartment as translation, and mRNA represents the “mature”, finished transcript.
+With regard to prokaryotes, transcription takes place in the same cellular compartment as translation, and mRNA represents the ‘mature’, finished transcript.
 It may directly serve as a template, meaning that the prokaryote translation may begin before the transcription is even finished.
 With regard to eukaryotes, however, hnRNA must be processed until the final mRNA has been finished, and it can move from the cell nucleus to the cytoplasm where it attaches to ribosomes.

 Regulating gene expression

-In order to enable cells to react to situational needs and to adjust their protein production according to external conditions, there are different genetic regulatory mechanisms in place, which manage the genetic transcription.
-One mechanism occurs via enhancers, which are DNA sequences located upstream of the promoter regions.
+In order to enable cells to react to situational needs and to adjust their protein production according to external conditions, different genetic regulatory mechanisms are in place, which manage the genetic transcription.
+One mechanism works via enhancers, which are DNA sequences located upstream of the promoter regions.
 They influence transcription via specific ligand binding.
 The lac operon is a type of on/off mechanism for certain genes, through which – only in the presence of lactose – the lactose-reducing enzyme lactase is produced by Escherichia coli.

 The Lac Operon